ArthurCamara/bert-axioms/README.md

 4. We need to find a technique that allows us to extract retrieval heuristics from trained deep models.
 5. We need to inject those novel heuristics into traditional models and investigate whether the retrieval effectiveness improves.

+## Goal
-Overall, we want better traditional models that do not rely on training data by exploiting insights from deep models.
+We want better traditional models that do not rely on training data by exploiting insights from deep models.

+## Main contribution
 Our research contribution is the move from trained deep model to retrieval heuristic(s).

 ## Related work